Jasmine essential oil is famed for its sweet, delicate scent that is often described as one of the most beautiful aromas in the world.

 Is jasmine oil good for hair?

 However, this doesn't mean its benefits for our locks should go completely unnoticed.
 Jasmine oil has been known to soothe, moisturise, and even promote hair growth.
+Especially if used in conjunction with our rosemary oil for hair.

 When combined with a carrier oil, using jasmine oil as part of your day-to-day routine can help keep your locks feeling fresh, smooth, and protected from external irritants.